Professional Major Application Dates & Eligibility

-- The review process may take up to two (2) weeks to be completed, and is not guaranteed to begin until the priority deadline for the admission semester in question has passed.
+- The review process may take up to two (2) weeks to be completed, and is not guaranteed to begin until the deadlines noted above have passed.

 - Students will receive notice of their admission decision via their University of Arizona student email account upon completion of the application review process.

 You will receive one of the following admissions decisions: